 14. Not having a car

 Why: When I had a car, there were so many things to pay for: maintenance, petrol, tolls, parking.
 It also broke down a couple of times (once, on the way to Genting, I had to pay RM500 for towing!), screen shattered due to stray brick on the highway, flat tires… I don’t miss those times.
-Now I mainly depend on public transport, Grab (note: invite link) and Uber (my code: surayazue).
+Now I mainly depend on public transport like LRT and Grab (note: invite link).
 The downside is not being able to carry stuff easily – especially annoying when grocery shopping.

 15. Plan meals around sales

 Why: I love using HappyFresh, the grocery delivery service for this.
 After you pick a hypermarket you want to buy from (Tesco, Mydin, Cold Storage etc), you can go to ‘Best Deals’ section and look at all the items currently on discount easily!
 Go to HappyFresh and use my code ‘suraya63’ to get RM25 off your first order.

 16. Have a herb/vegetable garden

 Why: Not lucky enough to have green thumb, and not motivated enough to learn at the moment.

 I like the idea of aquaponics, though.
 It’s a garden on top of an aquarium – the waste produced by the fishes becomes the nutrients that the plants need.